 As income inequality in Belgium is low compared to other EU Member States and has remained stable since 2004, it can be assumed that, in order to contribute to the challenge of the Federal policy vision and the SDG target, the Gini index, as a measure of income inequality, should not increase.

-International comparison: the Gini index for the EU27 fluctuates around 30.5 between 2010 and 2020.
-In 2020 it was 30.
+International comparison: the Gini index for the EU27 fluctuates around 30.4 between 2010 and 2021.
+In 2021 it was 30.1.
 Belgium systematically scores lower than the EU27 average: the income inequality in Belgium is thus lower.
 When Member States are divided into three groups, Belgium is part of the group with the best performance in 2020.
-In that year, Slovakia ranked first with 20.9% and Bulgaria last with 40%.
+In that year, Slovenia ranked first with 23% and Bulgaria last with 39.7%.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 10.4.
 The Gini index reflects the degree of income inequality, which is determined in particular by fiscal, wage and social protection policies.

 SDGs, Sustainable Development Goals: United Nations (2015), Transforming our world: the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 25 September 2015, document A/RES/70/1.